openyar007/smooth-slider/readme.txt

 Donate link: http://www.clickonf5.org/go/smooth-slider/
 Requires at least: 3.0
 Tested up to: 3.9.1
-Stable tag: 2.5
+Stable tag: 2.5.1
 License: GPLv2 or later

 Most Popular Responsive WordPress Slider for Featured Content, Videos and Media Images

 == Description ==

-In less than 50 seconds, embed a recent posts slider using Smooth Slider.
+In less than 50 seconds, embed a recent posts, category specific or featured posts slider using Smooth Slider.
 It creates a dynamic slideshow/s for featured Posts, Pages, Media Images and Custom Post Types on a WordPress site.
 With live preview on admin panel, one can customize the slider before implementation.
 At <a href="http://slidervilla.com/" rel="friend" title="SliderVilla Premium WordPress Sliders">SliderVilla</a> , we develop only sliders and we know the requirements very well.
 Smooth Slider is a basic slider WordPress plugin but is capable of adding a nice carousel in no time.
 With shortcode, widgets and template tag, one can embed Smooth SLider anywhere in the site.

 = Features =